 # ignore_old_samples: false

-# ignore_first_intervals instructs ignoring first N aggregation intervals after process start.
+# ignore_first_intervals instructs ignoring the first N aggregation intervals after process start.

 # See https://docs.victoriametrics.com/stream-aggregation/#ignore-aggregation-intervals-on-start